Pit bulls are loved and cherished by many people in the US despite the controversy associated with the breed.

 5. Thyroid Disease

-Thyroid disease is another common problem for Pit bulls.
+Thyroid disease is another common problem for Pit bulls, specifically, pit bulls are at high risk for hypothyroidism.
 Your pit bull will gain excessive weight and develop skin problems when thyroid glands aren’t producing adequate thyroid hormones.

 In addition to the physical signs, thyroid disease can cause fearful aggression and other behavioral changes.